albertocottica/toolkit-micro-site-template/Tutorials/index.md

 Understand the steps to [publish your changes](./publish.md), making them live on the toolkit website for the world to see.

 Ready to dive in?
 Click on the tutorial that interests you and start enhancing your toolkit experience!

+## Submitting Requests

+Have a question or facing an issue?
+We're here to help!
+Follow the steps below to submit a request using our issue template.

+### Types of Requests

+#### Bug Report
+Encountered a bug in the toolkit?
+Help us improve by [reporting it](https://github.com/UNDP-Accelerator-Labs/toolkit-micro-site-template/issues/new?assignees=this-pama%2Cmyjyby&labels=bug%2Ctriage&projects=&template=bug_report.yaml&title=%5BBug%5D%3A+).
+Provide details on what happened, expected behavior, and any error messages.

+#### Toolkit Creation Assistance
+Need to start a new project that requires a toolkit?
+[Let us know](https://github.com/UNDP-Accelerator-Labs/toolkit-micro-site-template/issues/new?assignees=this-pama%2Cmyjyby&labels=new+toolkit&projects=&template=feature_request.yml&title=%5BNEW+TOOLKIT%5D%3A+), and we'll provide the support you need.

+#### Custom Domain Configuration
+Looking to set up a custom domain for your toolkit?
+[Submit a request](https://github.com/UNDP-Accelerator-Labs/toolkit-micro-site-template/issues/new?assignees=this-pama%2Cmyjyby&labels=domain+configuration&projects=&template=custom-domain.yaml&title=%5BDOMAIN+CONFIGURATION%5D%3A+), and we'll guide you through the configuration process.

+#### Usage Monitor Configuration
+Interested in monitoring usage and performance?
+[Reach out for assistance](https://github.com/UNDP-Accelerator-Labs/toolkit-micro-site-template/issues/new?assignees=this-pama%2Cmyjyby&labels=goatcounter+configuration&projects=&template=usage-monitor.yaml&title=%5BGOATCOUNTER+CONFIGURATION%5D%3A+) in configuring usage monitors for your toolkit.